Calderdale history timeline 1850 - 1900AD

 In

-Halifax the second half on the 19th century was marked by exceptional
+Halifax, the second half on the 19th century was marked by exceptional

-growth, with urban development taking the form of continuous westward
+growth.
+Urban development taking the form of continuous westward

 of King Cross, Mount Pellon and Haley Hill.
 Much of this later development